-Industry and occupational regulations and standards
+Industry and Occupational Regulations and Standards

-Seventy percent of meat consumed in Australia is produced in export-registered abattoirs under the control of the federal Department of Agriculture and Water Resources.
-The Department of Agriculture and Water Resources regulates export operations in all States and Territories.
-Apart from export certification the Department of Agriculture supplies both a meat inspection service (including veterinarians and meat inspectors) and a regulatory oversight by Area Technical Managers.
+Seventy per cent of meat consumed in Australia is produced in export-registered abattoirs under the control of the federal Department of Agriculture and Water Resources.
+The Department of Agriculture and Water Resources regulates export operations in all states and territories.
+Apart from export certification, the Department of Agriculture supplies both a meat inspection service (including veterinarians and meat inspectors) and a regulatory oversight by Area Technical Managers.

-In order to supply meat to the domestic market all meat processing plants must be licensed with the relevant State/Territory authorities.
-Most authorities have different classes of license depending on the type of animal/ meat being processed.
+In order to supply meat to the domestic market, all meat processing plants must be licensed with the relevant state/territory authorities.
+Most authorities have different classes of license depending on the type of animal/meat being processed.

-Since the early 1990's the regulation of the domestic meat industry in each State and Territory has been conducted by State Meat Hygiene Authorities.
-The extent and methods vary somewhat between the States, but they must all meet the agreed Australian Standards, which are called up by legislation in each State.
+Since the early 1990s, the regulation of the domestic meat industry in each state and territory has been conducted by state meat hygiene authorities.
+The extent and methods vary somewhat between the states, but all abattoirs must meet the agreed Australian Standards, which are called up by legislation in each state.
 The responsible bodies are:

-- Primesafe-Victoria regulates meat hygiene - South Australian Meat Hygiene Unit is part of the Department of Primary Industries and Resources (PIRSA) - The Meat Branch of NSW Food Authority (previously known as Safefood Production NSW) is responsible for meat hygiene regulation - Safefood Qld incorporates all aspects of food safety in all food products including meat - In Western Australia meat hygiene is controlled by the Department of Health with input from the Western Australian Meat Industry Authority - The Department of Primary Industries and Fisheries regulates the Tasmanian meat industry - In the Northern Territory the Department of Primary Industries and Fisheries regulates the meat industry.
+- PrimeSafe Victoria regulates meat hygiene - South Australian Meat Hygiene Unit is part of the Department of Primary Industries and Resources (PIRSA) - the Meat Branch of NSW Food Authority (previously known as Safe Food Production NSW) is responsible for meat hygiene regulation - Safe Food Queensland incorporates all aspects of food safety in all food products, including meat - in Western Australia, meat hygiene is controlled by the Department of Health with input from the Western Australian Meat Industry Authority - the Department of Primary Industries, Parks, Water and Environment regulates the Tasmanian meat industry - in the Northern Territory, the Department of Primary Industries and Resources regulates the meat industry.

-All State and Territory based meat hygiene authorities base their legislation on the Australian Standards in particular the AS4696:2007 Australian Standard for the hygienic production and transportation of meat and meat products for human consumption.
+All state and territory meat hygiene authorities base their legislation on the Australian Standards, in particular AS 4696:2007 Australian Standard for the hygienic production and transportation of meat and meat products for human consumption.

-The Australian Standards largely apply to wholesale business handling raw meat.
-Once a product is further processed by cooking, drying or fermentation, it is regulated by food authorities applying the Australia New Zealand Food Standards Code, although the AS4696:2007 Australian Standard for the hygienic production and transportation of meat and meat products for human consumption also applies.
+The Australian Standards largely apply to wholesale businesses handling raw meat.
+Once a product is further processed by cooking, drying or fermentation, it is regulated by food authorities applying the Australia New Zealand Food Standards Code, although the AS 4696:2007 Australian Standard for the hygienic production and transportation of meat and meat products for human consumption also applies.